romkabauer/expense-bot/README.md

 - 📥 Clone repo to your created VM
 - 🛠️ Create deploy script from example above in the same parent directory like cloned repo and run it via ```source deploy_script.sh```

-Probably, you will need some adjustments, please reach out to me via Telegram (@romka_bauer), I will try to help.
+Probably, you will need some adjustments, please reach out to me via Telegram [@romka_bauer](https://t.me/romka_bauer), I will try to help.

 ## Privacy remarks